7 min read

-The square breathing exercises, also known as box breathing, is a relaxation technique used across various settings, ranging from doctors' and therapists' offices to yoga studios and meditation centers.
+Square breathing, also known as box breathing, is a versatile relaxation technique embraced in diverse environments—from the calming corners of therapists' offices to the serene spaces of yoga studios and meditation centers.

 Mark Divine, a former Navy SEAL, frequently discusses this technique during his lectures on breathing, sometimes referring to it as tactical breathing.
 He spoke about this at MNT:

-“I used it every day in SEAL training … it helped me graduate as the honor man.
+“I used it daily in SEAL training … it helped me graduate as the honor man.
 Now I use it for every challenging situation and practice it daily.”

 Take your time and exhale slowly and gently, directing your complete attention to letting go of the breath.
-Once you feel ready, proceed with the following steps to continue the practice:
+Once you feel ready, proceed with the following steps to continue the practice once you find yourself in a comfortable position in a quiet environment:

-Take a slow, deep breath through your nose, filling your lungs completely.
-Count to four as you inhale slowly, focusing on the sensation of your breath entering your body
+Take a slow, deep breath through your nose, filling your lungs.
+Count to four as you inhale slowly, focusing on the sensation of your breath entering your body.

 Once you have completed the inhalation, hold your breath for four counts.
 Maintain a relaxed state without straining or tensing your body.